-4. As you hand out the papers, tell the students not to open the contest booklet.
+- 4. As you hand out the papers, tell the students not to open the contest booklet.
 They should then read the entire front cover.
-Give them 5 minutes to do this.

-5. Inform the students to, "Note carefully instructions 3 and 4 on the contest cover (see pages 17 and 18 of this manual).
+Give them 5 minutes to do this. - 5.
+Inform the students to, "Note carefully instructions 3 and 4 on the contest cover." (see pages 19 and 20 of this manual).
 The AMC 10/AMC 12 has a unique scoring system which has important consequences for guessing.
 "Unless you are fairly sure of the answer, it is better to leave a question unanswered than to guess."
-Because of the revised scoring system which began in 2002, with 6 points for a correct answer, 2.5 points for a blank answer and 0 points for an incorrect answer, if a student can reduce the problem to two possible answers, it is advantageous to guess one of the two possible answers.

-If a student can only reduce to 3 possible answers by eliminating 2 of the possibilities, then it is not advantageous to guess.
+Six points are given for a correct answer, 2.5 points for a blank answer and 0 points for an incorrect answer.
+If a student can reduce the problem to two possible answers, it is advantageous to guess one of the two possible answers.
+If a student can only reduce to 3 possible answers by eliminating 2 of the possibilities, then it is not advantageous to guess. - 6.
+Inform the participants that they may not talk or ask any questions during the contest, and that they must do their own work. - 7.
+Remind students that they have 75 minutes, then tell them to BEGIN. - 8.
+Students who finish the contest early may be dismissed provided they will be under the supervision of a teacher during the remainder of the contest period. - 9.
+You (and other teachers, if there are many participants) should proctor continually as you would for any important contest.

-contest,

-6. Inform the participants that they may not talk or ask any questions during the and that they must do their own work.

-7. Remind students that they have 75 minutes, then tell them to BEGIN.

-8. Students who finish the contest early may be dismissed

-provided they will be under the supervision of a teacher during the remainder of the contest period.

-9. You (and other teachers, if there are many participants) should proctor continually as you would for any important contest.
 Students whose eyes wander should be warned; students caught copying answers or collaborating must be disqualified.
-Try to provide as quiet an environment as possible.

-10. Announce when there are 30 minutes remaining and when there are 5 minutes remaining.

-11. When time is up, tell the students to STOP and have them sign their name in the space provided on the Student Answer Form.
-Collect the Answer Forms as quickly as possible.

-12. Please do not grade the answer forms.
-They are to be sent to Lincoln, Nebraska for grading.
-You may have the students circle their answers on the contest booklet.
-However, the official answers will be the ones blackened on the answer form.

-13. Fan the forms, making sure none are stuck together, and insert them along with the School ID Form (placed on top) inside the Report Envelope.
-There is only one ID FORM to be used with all the AMC 10/AMC 12 answer forms.
+Try to provide as quiet an environment as possible. - 10.
+Announce when there are 30 minutes remaining and when there are 5 minutes remaining. - 11.
+When time is up, tell the students to STOP and have them sign their name in the space provided on the Student Answer Form.
+Collect the Answer Forms as quickly as possible. - 12.
+Please do not grade the answer forms.
+They are to be sent to the AMC office for grading.
+Students may circle their answers on the contest booklet.
+However, the official answers will be the ones blackened on the answer form. - 13.
+Fan the forms, making sure none are stuck together, and insert them along with the School ID Form (placed on top) inside the Report Envelope.
+There is only one ID FORM to be used with all the AMC 10/AMC 12 answer forms. - 3.
+Hand out the Answer Forms which have been partially